Professional Garbage Disposal Repair in Houston

 Smelly Garbage Disposal

 A smelly or foul odor emanating from the garbage disposal that won’t go away is a sign it’s time to replace your disposal unit.
 As the part of your garbage disposal unit wear out, the blades get increasingly duller.
 As that happens, more and more food gets trapped, and it starts to decompose in the unit.
 The smell wasn’t too bad at first, and slices of lemon would make it go away at first.
 Eventually, there wasn’t enough lemon at the grocery store to mask that smell, and you started noticing it every time you came back into the home.
 This isn’t a case of simply replacing parts of the garbage disposal unit.
 You need to replace your unit altogether.
-That’s where Nick’s Plumbing and Air Conditioning Services can help.
+That’s where Nick’s Plumbing Service can help.
 Give us a call, and we can help get you fitted with a new garbage disposal unit.

 Garbage Disposal Unit is Jammed